shindgewongxj/WHATSINContacts/README.md

 # Tips

 - Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContacts **AdCaptchas** is set for those numbers including but not limited to advertisements and captchas.
+If you are using message filters and want keep it working, please do NOT add AdCaptchas to Contacts.
 - Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.